lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 -   Locating matches for a regular expression pattern

--   Finding Longest common substring to a set of strings in linear-time
+-   Finding longest common substring within a set of strings in linear-time

 -   Find the longest palindrome in $S$